Western Union Scams

 The same holds true for electronic payments.
 A scammer might send money to your PayPal or Venmo account, and you might think all is well, but those charges can be reversed.
 The sender could have used a stolen credit card or a hacked account, or they might simply dispute the transaction.
 Either way, you won’t find out about it until after you’ve sent the scammer good money—which can’t be recovered.

 You might think nobody could get away with these scams, given your own experiences with the financial system.
 It’s reasonable to assume that the police can easily find the thief using information from the bank accounts used and video surveillance from anywhere the thief picked up the money.
 But in most cases, law enforcement agencies can’t do anything—in many cases, the scammers are overseas and impossible to find.

 Unfortunately, it’s easy for thieves to give you the impression that they are local.
 They can send and receive text messages using local numbers, and even reference physical locations such as, “I’ll meet you at the gas station next to the blue house on First Street and Broadway.”
-A local address is easy to find using tools like VOIP and Google Street View.
+A local address is easy to find using tools like VoIP (a service that allows you to make phone calls over the Internet) and Google Street View.

 A Word About IDs

 Remember, the rest of the world might look different from your corner of the globe.
 You probably have state-issued identification (such as a driver’s license), and you might even have a U.S. government-issued passport for identification.
 In developing countries, not everybody carries ID, and they might not have to show ID to receive a Western Union payment.
 Fake IDs might be easier to come by and less recognizable in other places.